GETTING MARRIED IN OHIO Q&A

-- An ordained or licensed minister from any religious congregation located in the state who is licensed to perform marriages.
+- An ordained or licensed minister from any religious congregation located in the state who is licensed, by the state, to perform marriages.

 - A county court judge can perform the marriage anywhere in the state, not just in the county where they are a judge.

 - A municipal court judge (can perform the marriage anywhere in the state, not just the municipality where they are a judge);